How to Rent Your Home for Movies

 Raising Helen

 The movie Raising Helen was filmed at our home.
-This scene takes place in our dining room. ‘
+The photo above was filmed in our dining room, and this video scene takes place in our living room.

-They were at our home for over a week and they filmed all over our home.
+They were at our home for over a week and filmed all over the house.

 Mad Men